Certifying zeros of polynomial systems using interval arithmetic: Introduction

 \subsection{Contribution}

 Our contribution to the field of computational and applied algebraic geometry is an extremely fast and easy-to-use implementation of a certification method.
 This implementation outperforms \texttt{alphaCertified} by several orders of magnitude.
-It makes the certification of solutions often a matter of seconds and not hours or days.
-This leap in performance is the basis for the proposed paradigm shift in numerical algebraic geometry where certification is the default and not an option.
+It makes the certification of solutions often a matter of seconds and not hours or days. {This leap in performance can turn certification in numerical algebraic into default and not just an option.}

 Starting from version 2.1 \texttt{HomotopyContinuation.jl} has a function \texttt{certify}\footnote{The technical documentation is available at\\ \url{https://www.juliahomotopycontinuation.org/HomotopyContinuation.jl/stable/certification} }.
-The function \texttt{certify} takes as input a \emph{square polynomial system} $F$ and a numerical approximation of a complex zero $x\in\mathbb C^n$ (or a list of zeros).
+The function \texttt{certify} takes as input a \emph{square polynomial system} $F$ and a \emph{numerical approximation of a complex zero} $x\in\mathbb C^n$ (or a list of zeros).
 If the output says ``certified'', then this is a rigorous proof that a solution of $F=0$ is near $x$.
 If the output says ``not certified'', then this does not necessarily mean that there is no zero near $x$, just that the method couldn't find one.
-Figure~\ref{fig1} shows an example of \texttt{certify}.
-See also the example \cite{bacillus-subtilis2020} on \url{https://www.juliahomotopycontinuation.org}.
+Figure~\ref{fig1} shows an example of~\texttt{certify}.

 We combine interval arithmetic and Krawczyk's method with numerical algebraic geometry to rigorously certify solutions to square systems of polynomial equations.
 In technical terms, our implementation returns \emph{strong interval approximate zeros}.
 We introduce this notion in Definition~\ref{def_interval_zero} below.
 The strong interval approximate zero consists of a box in $\mathbb C^n$, which contains a unique true zero of the polynomial system.
 If the input is a list of zeros, the routine returns a list of distinct strong interval approximate zeros.
 Therefore, our method can be used to \emph{prove} hard lower bounds on the number of zeros of a polynomial system.
 Combined with theoretical upper bounds this can constitute rigorous mathematical proofs on the number of zeros of such systems.
+We explain this in more detail in the next subsection.
+In addition, if the given polynomial system is real, we give a certificate whether the certified zero is a real zero ({the approximate zero does not need to be real for this}).
+The returned boxes may also be used to verify if a real zero is positive real.
+Therefore, our method can also be used to prove lower bounds on the number of real and positive real zeros of a polynomial system.